 Benton County 4-H is a youth organization with a mission of engaging youth to reach their fullest potential while advancing the field of positive youth development.
-It is open to all 4-12th graders.
-K-3rd graders can join a non-competitive Cloverbuds program.
+It is open to all 9-19 year olds.
+5-8 year olds can join a non-competitive Cloverbuds program.
+(See chart below)

 There are four personal development areas on which 4-H focuses: Head, Heart, Hands, and Health.

 The goal of 4-H is to develop citizenship, leadership, communication and life skills through experiential learning programs and a positive youth development approach.

 Though typically thought of as an agriculturally focused organization as a result of its history, 4-H today focuses on citizenship, healthy living, science, engineering and technology and animal science.